danielnewman09/Dissertation/Papers/Paper3.md

 # Paper 3

-__Edge vs Cloud: A Comparison of Feature Extraction and Machine Learning Inference Approaches__
+__Edge vs Cloud: A Latency Comparison of Feature Extraction and Machine Learning Inference Approaches__

+_As embedded computing devices and software continue to improve in efficiency and power, increasingly intricate computational tasks are made possible through edge computing.
+At the same time, cloud service providers have made remote computing increasingly efficient as well.
+In light of these developments, it is important to understand the benefits and drawbacks of edge and cloud computing capabilities in an Internet of Things framework.
+This paper examines the latency of currently available edge and cloud computing tools for vibration data acquisition, feature extraction, and health monitoring inference.
+Interestingly, both approaches are similarly efficient on average.
+The results of this work indicate that both computing paradigms are technically viable in an industrial setting and a decision on whether to use cloud or edge computing should be made based on other factors such as security, network bandwidth, and data availability._

 ## Background